amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 console.log(private2); // Uncaught ReferenceError
 {% endcodeblock %}

-If you take a look at jQuery/lodash or other open source projects you will notice they have <abbr title="immediately-invoked function expressionn">IIFE</abbr> to avoid polluting the global enviroment and just defining on global such as `_`, `$` or `jQuery`.
+If you take a look at jQuery/lodash or other open source projects you will notice they have <abbr title="immediately-invoked function expression">IIFE</abbr> to avoid polluting the global environment and just defining on global such as `_`, `$` or `jQuery`.

 On ES6 is much cleaner, We also don't neet to use <abbr title="immediately-invoked function expression">IIFE</abbr> anymore when we can just use blocks and `let`: